CyJeliel/intercom/README.md

 # Intercom

-## How to build and deploy the application
+## How to build and run the application
 ### Prerequisites:
 Docker and Docker Compose installed in the machine